masix04/AmountUsagePlanner/README.md

 ## Requirements fulfilled

+  ## Remember =>
+      In THIS SPA, We need to call created functions whenever any required Process Started.
+So, We cannot just work in Contructor.

  [29/September/2022]
  1- Remove not required HTTP Requests on user navigation to pages.
  2- Provide Multiple Visualizations of Usage Amount [Tabular-Form]  & [Charts].